 Nov 14, 2025

 Chronic pain can be isolating, confusing, and exhausting.
-When an ankle injury lingered far longer than it should have, I found myself on a path I hadn’t anticipated: a diagnosis I didn’t fully understand, and a treatment plan that almost seemed to push me toward pills rather than relief.
+I never realized this until it happened to me and I felt so alone, helpless and misunderstood.
+When an ankle injury lingered far longer than it should have, I found myself on a path I hadn’t anticipated: a diagnosis I didn’t fully understand, and an initial treatment plan that almost seemed to push me toward pills rather than relief.
 This is the story of how I navigated that path, discovered Calmare/Scrambler Therapy, and found a route back to living life without the constant shadow of pain and illness.

 The Beginning: An Injury That Didn’t Heal